Sex in the Gallery: Shannon Novak's 'Sub Rosa'

 In actuality, there’s little judgment going on, though it must be noted that this particular party is distinctly un-diverse, despite – or more likely due to – the fact that it has taken the place of the event that in other years has been organised by Auckland Pride.
 The controversy over police uniforms has had an effect.
 Wider Aotearoa has discovered what many of us within the queer community have known for some time: that we as a population are as vulnerable to disagreement and division as any other.
 Suffice it to say, this party is majority male, majority cis-gender and majority white.

 That is not to say that there are not people here from both sides of the schism.
-Those two men over there with their faces locked together might very well have sat on opposite sides of the Pitt Street Methodist Church when the fate of the Pride board was being decided – the one horrified that queer people working in that historically queer-hostile institution the New Zealand Police will be forced back into invisibility and shame; the other horrified that historically marginalised people cannot seem to empathise with peers who continue to be treated unjustly by law enforcement on the basis of something they can’t simply take off for the afternoon: their bodies.
+Those two men over there with their faces locked together might very well have sat on opposite sides of the Pitt Street Methodist Church when the fate of the Pride board was being decided – the one horrified that queer people working in that historically queer-hostile institution the New Zealand Police will be forced back into invisibility and shame; the other horrified that historically marginalised people cannot seem to empathise with peers who continue to be treated unjustly by law enforcement on the basis of something they can’t simply take off for the afternoon – whether skin or spirit.

 Gays and bathrooms.
 It’s not something I’ve ever fully understood.
 Urinals give me terrible stage fright; they’re not in the least bit sexy to me